 - Only from ages 25-44 is accidental death by car accident your greatest risk

 - The Centers for Disease Control and Prevention reports that accidental deaths are only the fourth most common cause of death.

-- The first three leading causes of death (heart disease, cancer, and lower respiratory disease) combined constitute 51.1% of all deaths in the United States.
-By contrast, accidental deaths account for only 5.4% of U.S. deaths.
+- The first three leading causes of death (heart disease, cancer, and lower respiratory disease) combined constitute 51.1 percent of all deaths in the United States.
+By contrast, accidental deaths account for only 5.4 percent of U.S. deaths.

-“When referring to accidental death insurance, my father used to always say, ‘I don’t want to gamble on how I’ll die,’” says Matt Wolf, Haven Life Actuarial Lead.
+“When referring to accidental death insurance, my father used to always say, ‘I don’t want to gamble on how I’ll die,’” says Matt Wolf, Haven Life’s head of product and analytics.

 When is accidental death the right choice?

 Accidental death insurance is simple to purchase because it doesn’t require any medical underwriting.
 An accidental death policy may be a better fit than term life insurance if you have been declined life insurance due to health reasons.
 Cost-conscious consumers also may prefer the generally lower premiums and face amounts of accidental death insurance compared to term life insurance even though accidental death policies will only pay out after an accident.